 Why Electric Fencing

 A combination of netting and electricity is one way you can control these vermin and minimize any maintenance due to hog damage.
-Electrifying your exclusion fencing for hogs is the cost-effective way to exclude feral pigs from your property.
+Although more costly and requiring more maintenance, electrifying an outrigger wire on a high-tensile wire mesh fence is a belt-and-suspenders approach to exclude feral pigs from your property.

 Another critical factor is the proper installation of gates and water gaps to prevent feral hogs and wild boars from getting into more vulnerable places in the fence line.
 Use of a properly engineered and installed water gap ensures that the wild pigs will not cross in these areas.
 Gates must be hung and hinged in a way that reduces the gap between the gate and ground to one that does not allow for penetration.
 Tejas uses special methods acquired through years of experience in the business to ensure a good fit and a long-lasting solution to keeping feral hogs off your property.

 The methods outlined here can form a solid solution for hog exclusion, but there are other solutions we’ve created for clients to fit their unique needs and set of property characteristics.
 You may even have additional requirements for your fence.
 We can combine several of our solutions to meet all your fencing objectives.
 Contact our ranch fence experts at Tejas Ranch & Game Fence to learn how we can customize a solution for your property.
 We know exclusion fencing for hogs